dianatataru/Timema-SV-Methods/README.md

 ### Using ODGI

-Downloaded using conda on kingspeak, because granite seems to not be working
+Downloaded using conda on kingspeak, because granite seems to not be working at this moment.

 ```
 module load miniforge3